 A weakened heart muscle from higher doses of doxorubicin or radiation therapy to the chest.

-Infertility (inability to have a child) or early menopause from high-dose cyclophosphamide or other chemotherapy.
+Infertility (inability to have a child) or early menopause from high-dose cyclophosphamide or other drugs.

-Higher risk of infection from chemotherapy, specifically with alemtuzumab, even after treatment ends.
+Higher risk of infection from some drugs, specifically with alemtuzumab, even after treatment ends.

 A secondary leukemia or other secondary cancer that develops because of the treatment for the first type of cancer.
 This is more common from chemotherapy and radiation therapy.